BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 The following items are even more optional, but will increase the resilience of your scenario:

 * [  ] SD Card Reader for iPhone (For example [https://www.amazon.com/gp/product/B09CKZ41XP/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1](https://www.amazon.com/gp/product/B09CKZ41XP/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1) )
-* [  ] MicroSD Adapter with an extra MicroSD card (For example [https://www.amazon.com/gp/product/B08K8H6Q6T/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1](https://www.amazon.com/gp/product/B08K8H6Q6T/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) ): though not required for the procedure, this will allow you to read MicroSD cards, such as those used by the Passport, on other devices.
+* [  ] MicroSD Adapter with an extra, industrial grade MicroSD card (For example [https://www.amazon.com/gp/product/B08K8H6Q6T/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1](https://www.amazon.com/gp/product/B08K8H6Q6T/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) ): though not required for the procedure, this will allow you to read MicroSD cards, such as those used by the Passport, on other devices.
 Overall, you will want to have 3 MicroSD cards.
-If you use the default procedure, you will purchase one with this Adapter and have two others from your Passport.
+If you use the default procedure, you will purchase one with this Adapter (be sure it's industrial-grade!) and have two others from your Passport.
 * [  ] Encrypted Cloud-based note storage, such as [LastPass](https://www.lastpass.com/)

 ### Final State